 \subsection{Equations of Motion}

 We model a system of two rigid bodies connected by a frictionless link, as illustrated in Figure~\ref{fig:schematic}.
-Videler and Hess \cite{videler1984} used a similar model for analyzing fish swimming.
 Body 1, or the ``head," has a total length of $2l_1$, a total mass of $m_1$, and a mass moment of inertia $J_1$ about its mass center, $G_1$.
 The position $(x_1, y_1)$ of $G_1$ is constrained such that $y_1 = 0$, a condition referred to as the \textit{slot constraint}, allowing translation along the $x$-axis and rotation about $G_1$.
 The head's absolute angle, $\theta$, is measured from the horizontal axis.

 Body 2, or the ``tail," has a total length of $2l_2$, a total mass of $m_2$, and a mass moment of inertia $J_2$ about its mass center, $G_2$.
 The angle of the tail relative to the head is $\phi$, such that its absolute rotation is given by $\theta + \phi$.
 The velocity of $G_2$, denoted by $\vec{v}_2$, is subject to a nonholonomic constraint, so that its direction aligns with the absolute angle of the tail, $\theta + \phi$.